johnasbaghi/argocd-vault-plugin-demo/vault/README.md

   SOME_SECRET: val1
 ```

-Notice: the value of key1 (val1) should be injected into the secret.
+Notice: the decrypted value of key1 (val1) should be injected into the
+Secret manifest.

-## Test AVP by pushing this repo to a Git forge and creating an Application using app as your path, or by running the following
+## Test AVP on the cluster

+Push this repo to a Git forge and create an Application:

 ```bash
 kubectl apply -n argocd -f app.yaml
 ```

-Notice: AVP should create a secret valled some-secret with the value of key1 (val1).
-You can verify this by running the following:
+Notice: verify that the decrypted value of key1 (val1) is injected
+into a Secret called some-secret:

 ```bash
 $ k get secret some-secret -o jsonpath='{.data.SOME_SECRET}' | base64 --decode